 With an SEO strategy, you improve your site to help your pages rank in the results of those searches.
 This makes it easy for your potential customers to find you and allows you to focus your marketing budget on the people who actively search for your products.

-Although SEO is the best long-term strategy for reaching search engine users, running pay-per-click (PPC) advertisements on platforms like Google AdWords is an effective way to reach searchers while you establish SEO rankings.
+Although SEO is the best long-term strategy for ecommerce lead generation, running pay-per-click (PPC) advertisements on platforms like Google Ads is an effective way to reach searchers while you establish SEO rankings.
 PPC is also useful for competitive keywords that have clear purchase intent, but are dominated by your competitors.

 When you create your campaigns, you determine where you want to display your ads based on the keywords users search.
 If you sell running shoes, for example, you could display an ad in the search results for “women’s trail running shoes.”